sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 ```
 {
-    "tests/sum-to-n/sum-to-n-phis.ll": {
+    "sum-to-n-phis.ll": {
         "sum_to_n": [
-            "%2<header><exiting>,%4,%6<latch>"
+            "%2,%4,%6"
         ]
     }
 }
 ```

 We use functionality from `llvm::Loop::Print()` to get the name of each loop, which includes which basic blocks are included in the loop (here, `%2`, `%4`, and `%6`) as well as their role within the loop.
+Here, we enter the loop at block `%2`, then either exit the block or branch to blocks `%4`, `%6`, and back to `%2`.

 Next, the driver needs to explore how far it can mangle each loop before the results become unacceptable (remember, here that means with error under 50%).
-The driver iteratively perforates each candidate loop with a set of possible perforation rates---2, 3, 5, or 8.
+The driver iteratively perforates each candidate loop with a set of possible perforation rates---for this example, 2, 3, 5.
 More concretely, the driver invokes a second LLVM pass, `LoopPerforationPass`, that finds canonical induction variables and replaces them with constants multiplied by the desired rate.
 For our toy example, conceptually this means changing the loop increment expression from: